 Step 3: Determine HOW MUCH

 ERP (enterprise resource planning) systems for agribusinesses can vary widely in price based upon multiple factors, but it is important for your company to determine how much they are willing to spend on eliminating the pains compiled in Step 1.
 Consider if your company prefers “cloud” or on-premise software, and how that will affect your investment costs over time.
 Again, this will help you when you are comparing solutions down the road.

 Step 4: Start Calling

 Find other businesses similar to yours and give them a call.
 You may choose to contact companies from the next state over so you are not calling competitors.
 Let them know you are on the hunt for a new system and share your WHYS.
-Find out if you share the same problems, learn what they like and don’t like about their system, and ask for thoughts about their software partner.
+Find out if you share the same problems.
+Learn what they like and don’t like about their system.
+Ask for thoughts about their software partner.
 It is important to speak with someone in a similar role to ensure they are dealing with the same business processes.

 Step 5: Engage potential partners

 By this time, you should have acquired a list of vendors that your colleagues are using and that you believe can solve your problems.
-The hard part is done!
-Reach out to each vendor and share your WHYS, your timelines, and any concerns that came up from your conversations with other customers.
-Schedule a demo so you can see exactly how their products could address your specific business needs.
-Remember that when comparing potential software partners, it is also important to consider things like longevity of the company, the number of customers, if they offer user community/conferences, and support options.
+Reach out to each vendor and share your WHYS, your timelines, and any concerns.
+Schedule a demo so you can see how their products could address your needs.
+Remember when comparing potential software partners, it is also important to consider these things: longevity of the company, number of customers, amenities such as community/conferences, and support options.

 Step 6: Commit

-You have done all the necessary leg work to determine why you need a change, how much you can pay for this change, and what change you are going to commit to.
+You have done all the necessary leg work to determine why you need a change.
+Your business gave approval for to the quote.
+And now your organization is excited for the change.
 You can feel confident knowing that your business will be better off in the long run.
 Keep these thoughts in mind when you are halfway through the implementation and you are tired of having two jobs and two systems!
-Push through to the end and embrace the many benefits your new software partner can provide you when you purchase an agribusiness solution.
+Embrace the many benefits your new software partner can provide you when you purchase an agribusiness solution.